Aradeid/WordSeparator/README.md

 "Homework" mini-project for the Findologic aptitude test

 HOW TO USE:
-Open the index.php file on a local server.
+Open the index.php file on a local server (I used Apache).
 Insert your composite word.
 Press the button.
 Get the result.